Chapter 17 Timing

-WHATEVER YOU DO, DON’T FALL INTO THE TRAP OF JUST SAYING, “NOT NOW, LATER”, AND PUTTING IT OUT OF YOUR MIND.
+WHATEVER YOU DO, DON’T FALL INTO THE TRAP OF JUST SAYING, “NOT NOW, LATER” AND PUTTING IT OUT OF YOUR MIND.
 WORK OUT YOUR TIMETABLE NOW AND LOOK FORWARD TO IT.

 Remember, you aren’t giving anything up.
 On the contrary, you’re about to receive marvellous positive gains.

 For years, the medical profession has viewed porn as harmless without knowing the difference between the tame static porn of yesteryear and the latest virtual reality streaming experience.
-The problem is that although every user uses internet porn purely to relieve dopamine craving caused by it, it’s not the addiction to the chemical that hooks the user, but self-brainwashing resulting from addiction.
+The problem is that although every user consumes internet porn purely to relieve the dopamine craving caused by it, it’s not the addiction to the chemical that hooks the user, but self-brainwashing resulting from addiction.
 An intelligent person will fall for a confidence trick, but only a fool would continue falling for it upon realising the trick.
 Fortunately, most users aren’t fools; they only think they are.
 Each individual user has their own private brainwashing.
 That’s why there appears to be such a diverse range of in the types of addicts, only serving to further compound the mysteries.

-While the benefit of the original book was to quit nicotine (one of the quickest and addictive drugs known to man), it was agreeably surprising to realise that the philosophy propounded in the original book is still sound when adapted.
-The accumulated knowledge and challenge that Carr and myself undertook is how to communicate that knowledge to each individual user.
+While the benefit of the original book was to quit nicotine (one of the quickest and most addictive drugs known to man), it was agreeably surprising to realise that the philosophy propounded in the original book is still sound when adapted.
+The accumulated knowledge and challenge that Carr and myself undertake is how to communicate that knowledge to each individual user.
 The fact I know every user can not only find it easy to stop, but can actually enjoy the process, is not only pointless but exceedingly frustrating unless the user can be made to realise it.
 In his original book, Allen Carr explains his controversial advice:

 "Many people have said to me: ‘You say, “Continue to smoke until you finish the book” This tends to make the smoker take ages to read the book or just not finish it.
 Period.
 Therefore, you should change the instruction.’
 This sounds logical, but I know if the instruction were: ‘Stop immediately’, some smokers wouldn’t even start reading the book.
 I had a smoker consult me in the early days.
 He said, ‘I really resent having to seek your help, I know I’m strong-willed.
 In every other area of my life I’m in control.
-Why is it that all these other smokers by using their own willpower, yet I have to come to you?’
+Why is it that all these other smokers quit by using their own willpower, yet I have to come to you?’
 He continued, ‘I think I could do it on my own, if I could smoke while I was doing it.’"

 Societal belief dictates that stopping smoking is incredibly difficult, so what does a smoker need when something is difficult?
 Our little friend, our crutch.
-Escaping smoking appears to be a double blow, not only is there a difficult task to perform - which is hard enough - but the crutch we normally rely on for such occasions isn’t available.
-Perhaps the real beauty of this method is that you don’t need to give up while going through the process.
-Getting rid of all fears and doubts initially instead, so upon finishing the final session you’re already enjoying freedom.
+Escaping smoking appears to be a double blow, not only is there a difficult task to perform – which is hard enough – but the crutch we normally rely on for such occasions isn’t available.
+Perhaps the real beauty of this method is that you don’t need to ‘give up’ while going through the process; getting rid of all fears and doubts initially instead, so upon finishing the final session you’re already enjoying freedom.